nooma-42/pylookup/src/plookup/Introduction.md

     rhs = front * ...
 ```

-Lastly, the polynomial multiplication in Plonkathon’s implementation is a little tricky.
+Lastly, the polynomial multiplication in Plonkathon's implementation is a little tricky.
 In short, sometimes we need to use `ifft()` to get correct multiplication result.

 ## Reference